sergiorico/backend/docs/dev-docs/contributing.md

 This file is mirrored [here](https://raw.githubusercontent.com/emenlu/connect/master/CONTRIBUTING.md).

 Licensing
 ---------
 connect is licensed under the BSD 2-clause license.

 Documentation
 -------------
-All documentation is avaiable at [readthedocs](https://serpconnect.rtfd.io) for developer guides.
+All documentation is avaiable at [readthedocs](http://serpconnect.rtfd.io) for developer guides.

+Join our [slack](https://serp-group.slack.com) channel for questions and other stuff!

 Depedencies
 -----------